arianacabral/minimalist-portfolio/README.md

   <img align="center" alt="Font Awesome" height="30" width="30" src="https://avatars.githubusercontent.com/u/1505683?s=200&v=4">
 </div> <br/>

+## Installation Steps 🛠️

+You don't need to do anything to see and use this template.

 ## Details 🔭

+Notepad or [Notepad++](https://notepad-plus-plus.org/) can be used to make changes.

 Modify the html file [``index.html``](https://github.com/arianacabral/minimalist-portfolio/blob/main/index.html) to change the elements or add new ones.
 You can also style your portfolio by modifying the CSS file  [``index.css``](https://github.com/arianacabral/minimalist-portfolio/blob/main/index.html).